The Dance and the Railroad

 Ma cited that Hwang would often rewrite the play during rehearsals.

+The play premiered as part of a commission by the New Federal Theatre in 1981.
+It had its professional debut on July 16, 1981 Off-Broadway at the Joseph Papp Public Theater.
+It was directed by John Lone, with Lone and Tzi Ma in the cast.

+Adaptation

-The play was adapted and produced on television by the ABC Arts channel, under the direction of Emile Ardolino.
+The play was adapted and produced on television by the Alpha Repertory Television Service channel, under the direction of Emile Ardolino.
 This production won a CINE Golden Eagle Award.

 An Off-Broadway revival was produced in 2013 at the Signature Theatre under the direction of May Adrales.

 It is published as part of Trying to Find Chinatown: The Selected Plays by Theatre Communications Group and also in an acting edition published by Dramatists Play Service.